CN3ves/5-/docs/index.md

 > **Narration effects**: To keep thinks more interesting, when a 1 is rolled in any dice, the next player must call a narration but effect, that is, describe the action resolution as normally but add an extra sentence starting with but.
 This effect attenuates the results of the action, so for a failed roll, the player fails but there was something positive, while for a successful roll there was a consequence unaccounted.
 The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.
 The opposite situation would be a call to narration and effect.
 These are done when the player rolls a double, regardless of the dice values.
 Similarly, the effect is to provide unexpectedly enhance the action's result, so players' fail then something worse happens, or if the players' succeeds and something better occurs.
 The player successfully climbs over the wall (and) as he recovers from his back pain.

+success of 5 and 6 were weak successes (1/2x)
+success of 7-9 were regular successes (1x) success of 10-12 were critical successes (2x) fail above 3 of the highest success value, critical fail

 > **Descriptors**: During the adventure, characters will often experience unexpected conditions, situations and difficulties.
 Descriptors reflect any unusual effect the character is under, either mechanistically or dramatically, including situational bonuses, conditions penalties or any other effect than is not the default character state.
 A poisoned character may feel weaker, a paralysed character wouldn't be able to move, while a character with a broken arm may just be able to carry on almost unaffected.
 Generally, conditions provide a +1 bonus or -1 penalty when calling an action on which their effect can logically be associated.
 A character with a hidden descriptor will gain a +1 bonus when trying a surprise attack, whereas a weakened character will gain -1 penalty to moving furniture into the new apartment.
 However, specific descriptors may reflect stronger penalties, effectively preventing certain actions.
 Being asleep or petrified will prevent moving or taking actions, while a character that is muted or silenced will not be able to talk, and having a broken arm will prevent the character from using two handed weapons.
 The default effect of a descriptor is defined when the descriptor is acquired, being called by whoever induces it (generally by the GM).
 To avoid these default penalties, the player can call on the descriptor effect as well, paying a higher cost now for a chance of improving the effects.
 1) A poisoned character receives a -1 penalty for any physical skills.
 However, the player may call on the poison effect, suggesting that the character suddenly feels a bit dizzy from the conflict effort and takes some time to recover.
 At the cost of skipping a turn, the poison's default modifier will be ignored the lowest value of a 2d6 roll, reflecting the characters recovered focus after taking some time to rest